 4. Choose your electricity retailer

-You will need to tell your electrical contractor who you choose as your electricity retailer.
+You'll need to tell your electrical contractor who you choose as your electricity retailer.
 Your electrical contractor will complete an Electrical Work Request (EWR) to provide us with this and other information about your connection.

 The EWR will also notify your electricity retailer of your new connection request.
 Your electricity retailer will then contact you to set up an account.